 All marijuana products, including CBD oil, can only be dispensed in a licensed Medical Marijuana Control Program dispensary.
 Those marijuana products will have to comply with the rules and regulations of the program.
 All products must have a known source, as well as known quantities of active ingredients.
 Testing procedures will be conducted by testing laboratories licensed by the Ohio Department of Commerce.

-Thus, until dispensaries are operational, no one–including board licensees–may possess or sell CBD oil or other marijuana related products.
-Violation of Ohio Revised Code or Ohio Administrative Code can subject a licensee (person or entity) to administrative or criminal action.
+Thus, until dispensaries are operational, no one--including board licensees--may possess or sell CBD oil or other marijuana-related products.
+Violation of the Ohio Revised Code or Ohio Administrative Code can subject a licensee (person or entity) to administrative or criminal action.
 Shortly after announcing the guidance, however, pharmacy board spokeswoman Ali Simon said she was not aware of any arrests or product seizures as a result of the guidance.